leeb003/shwcp/readme.txt

 management.

 == Changelog ==
+= 2.0.4 =
+* Fixed bug with database selection if using default db and assigning it
+* Added user id to body class for Custom CSS targetting
+* Several minor improvements
+* New!
+Dropdown fields added as a new field type

 = 2.0.3 =
 * Fixed file upload url reporting incorrect path for non-default database
 * Added jpeg extension support for main image upload